arislam-cs28/ult-writer-materials/README.md

 4. Put the STL files you want to print into your favorite 3D printer studio / slicer software!

+I printed all of the designs below in Eryone Silk PLA and Landu Silk PLA because I felt they fit best for my printer.
+Both filaments had +-0.02 mm tolerances.

 ## Items, Print Settings, and Printed Results
 ### Dice-deas
 Can't choose if you wanna write a short story, play, novel... anything?
 Use Dice-deas, the ultimate die to give you the best writing ideas :D Just roll to see your fate!
+You get any of 6 options that can be used liberally to fit your needs, be they fictional or nonfiction.

 #### Symbol Key:
 1. gavel: journalism / article